 How does Inverness compare to other Scottish cities for property investment?

-What is the average rent in Inverness?
+What are average house prices in Inverness?

 How does the Green Freeport affect the Inverness housing market?